SkyLundy/plates-for-processwire/Extensions.md

 ### tagIf

-Outputs one of two tags depending on the truthiness of the first argument
+Outputs one of two tags depending on the truthiness of the first argument with a method that will close with the tag that was opened

 ```php
 <<?=$this->tagIf($page->headline, 'h3', 'h2'?> class="text-neutral-500">